-- (a) from time to time, require a Senior Judge of the Supreme Court appointed for a specified period to hear and determine any specific case, or such classes of cases as the Chief Justice may specify; and - (b) from time to time and subject to clause (10), require an International Judge of the Supreme Court appointed for a specified period to hear and determine any specific case, or such classes of cases as the Chief Justice may specify.
+(a) from time to time, require a Senior Judge appointed for a specified period to hear and determine any specific case, or such classes of cases as the Chief Justice may specify; and [Act 38 of 2019 wef 02/01/2021]

+(b) from time to time and subject to clause (10), require an International Judge appointed for a specified period to hear and determine any specific case, or such classes of cases as the Chief Justice may specify.

-(10) Parliament may by law limit the classes of cases that may be heard and determined by an International Judge of the Supreme Court.
+(10) The Legislature may by law limit the classes of cases that may be heard and determined by an International Judge.

-(11) Anything done by a Judicial Commissioner, a Senior Judge or an International Judge of the Supreme Court when acting in accordance with the terms of his appointment shall have the same validity and effect as if done by a Judge of the High Court and, in respect thereof, the Judicial Commissioner, Senior Judge or International Judge (as the case may be) shall have the same powers and enjoy the same immunities as if he had been a Judge of the High Court.
+(11) Anything done by a Judicial Commissioner, a Senior Judge or an International Judge when acting in accordance with the terms of his appointment shall have the same validity and effect as if done by a Judge of the High Court and, in respect thereof, the Judicial Commissioner, Senior Judge or International Judge (as the case may be) shall have the same powers and enjoy the same immunities as if he had been a Judge of the High Court.